 In compliance with relevant provisions of federal law, Western Nebraska Community College is required to make policy and procedural information available to the campus community, as well as to prospective students and employees.
-Printed copies of individual reports are available upon request at the Student Services Office or by calling (308) 635-6104.
-The data contained in this report is for the calendar year from January 1st through December 31st of 2019 and is made available annually by October 1st, with the exception of the 2020 report where the deadline was extended by the Department of Education to December 31, 2020.
+Printed copies of individual reports are available upon request at the Student Services Office or by calling (308) 635-6050.
+The data contained in this report is for the calendar year from January 1st through December 31st of 2020 and is made available annually by October 1st.
 For current crime statistics please go to the Student Services Office.